skelt/play-authenticate-hibernate/README.md

 MySQL

 This implementation does not use a managed entity manager, the developer is responsable for closing db connections unless using @Transactional in controllers.
-There are some compatibility issues using this implementation with @Transactional, deadbolt and the hibernate dao objects.
-So its best advised to avoid using @Transactional.

 So every time you use